larsks/python-siggen/README.md

 # Python Signal Generator

 This is a simple audio signal generator designed for a STEM night demonstration at our local elementary school.
-It is designed to send audio output to an oscilloscope, to demonstrate the different sounds that correspond to different audio waveforms.
-It is designed to be controlled by a Korg [nanoKONTROL2][], although any MIDI controller with a sufficient number of sliders and knobs should work.
+My goal was to have some buttons and knobs that kids could fiddle with to make weird sounds, and to display the resulting waveforms on an oscilloscope.

+The knobs and button were provided by a Korg [nanoKONTROL2][], although any MIDI controller will work.
+The sounds were provided by this project.

 [nanokontrol2]: http://www.korg.com/us/products/controllers/nanokontrol2/

+## Thanks

 This project uses [PYO][], a fantastic Python audio processing module.
 My code barely scratches the surface of what you can do with it.